 back to our website remain intact.
 It may be distributed only in its original

 form, unedited, and free of charge.
 It may not be sold.

 The Bible tells us many things about the End-Time state of "the church".
-In this series we will be looking at many of those things.
-Throughout these articles, we will be using the term "the church" to speak of that which calls itself Christianity, whether it truly is or not.
+In this article we will be looking at some of those things.
+Throughout this article, we will be using the term "the church" to speak of that which calls itself Christianity, whether it truly is or not.